 Attorney Andrew Shubin says the parents of Osaze Osagie feel enormous grief, as any parent would if they lost their son.

-“But, in this situation, it’s far more complicated and really devastating," Shubin said.
-"You have a parent who reached out for help, who set the wheels in motion for what eventually wound up as a police shooting of their son."
+“But, in this situation, it’s far more complicated and really devastating, because you have a parent who reached out for help, who set the wheels in motion for what eventually wound up as a police shooting of their son," Shubin said.

 The Osagies have hired Shubin and Kathleen Yurchak to represent them.
 When asked if they are considering taking legal action, Shubin said the Osagie family is focused on grieving for their son and waiting for more information on the investigation.